TeamGleason/punt37/README.md

 - Implement a System Tray icon rather than a simple command line app that needs to run minimized in the background
 - Add self-registration for auto-start on login
 - Add Android sample code for calling with the custom HTTP verb
-- Add HTTP basic auth and the ability to choose a password/token must be passed
+- Add HTTP basic auth and the ability to choose a password/token must be passed and implement HTTP 401 for GET and PUNT37 verbs.
 - Add Android sample code for discovering the computer using MDNS
 - Consider DNS-SD support for publishing availability of PUNT37 for discovery